KMYU

-KMYU (channel 12) is a television station licensed to St. George, Utah, United States, serving as the MyNetworkTV affiliate for the state of Utah.
-It is owned by Sinclair Broadcast Group alongside Salt Lake City–based CBS affiliate KUTV (channel 2) and independent station KJZZ-TV (channel 14).
+KMYU (channel 12) is a television station licensed to St. George, Utah, United States.
+It is programmed primarily as an independent station, but maintains a secondary affiliation with MyNetworkTV.
+KMYU is owned by Sinclair Broadcast Group alongside Salt Lake City–based CBS affiliate KUTV (channel 2) and fellow independent KJZZ-TV (channel 14).
 The stations share studios on South Main Street in downtown Salt Lake City; KMYU's transmitter is located atop Webb Hill, 2+1/4 mi south of downtown St. George.
 Previously, KMYU-TV maintained separate studios in the J. C. Snow Building on East St. George Boulevard in downtown St. George, while KUTV's facilities only housed KMYU's master control and some internal operations.

 KUTV's plans to install a full-power station in southern Utah dated to the late 1980s, but while KUTV began selling local advertising on its existing southern Utah translators in 1993, what was then known as KUSG did not begin broadcasting until 1999.
 In 2008, the station was spun out as "Utah's RTN", an affiliate of the Retro Television Network, which switched to programming from This TV in 2009 and to MyNetworkTV in 2010.
 KMYU airs MyNetworkTV and syndicated shows as well as repeats of KUTV newscasts and several local sports programs.

 Outside of southwestern Utah, KMYU is broadcast statewide on KUTV and its translator network (as subchannel 2.2).
 Likewise, KUTV is simulcast on one of KMYU's digital subchannels.